faith289/Internet-Speed-Monitor/README.md

 A simple, real-time internet download speed monitor with a graphical interface.

 ---
-[ There are two versions, one is Tkinter version the otherone is PyQt version(which shows upload speed also) ]
+[ There are two versions, one is Tkinter version the other one is PyQt version(which shows upload speed also) ]

 [ To run the file just donwload any of the two files mentioned above and run it on your pc ]